BLabsResearch/CSV-to-Safe-TX-Converter/README.md

 # CSV-to-Safe-TX-Converter

 This file aids sending batch transactions on SAFE using the Transaction Builder app.
+Add the Safe address, the one where you want to send your funds from, in the designate field.
 The **BASE** USDC token contract is hardcoded.
 You can customise the form manually.
-**Make sure to customise "Safe Address" by entering the address from where you wish to send your funds!**

 First create a CSV file with two columns, no headings needed:
 * the amount to be transferred.
 Makes sure to use a "." as decimal separator.